 There are several reasons for nutritional deficiencies.
 These can be genetic however one of the major reasons for nutritional deficiencies is an imbalanced diet.
 As per common Indian practices, the diet in India is rich in calories (carbohydrate-rich) though it lacks essential micronutrients.

 Our body receives various nutrients from the diet which contribute a lot to the biological processes.
-One of such nutrients is Vitamin B (B-complex).
+One of such nutrients is Vitamin B complex (B-complex).
 A group of 8 water-soluble vitamins, B-complex is required for a number of metabolic functions in the body.
-These B vitamins are:
+Vitamin B complex content is:

 1. B1 – Thiamine